 Princess of Wales Parakeet

 Princess of Wales parakeets normally nest between September and December.
 Small groups often form nesting colonies in the same tree.
-The female lays 4-6 rounded, whitish eggs in holes on the forks of large eucalypt or casuarina trees.
-Incubation takes about 21 days and it is only the female that sits on the eggs.
-Unfortunately the females tend to be clumsy and many eggs are broken when the bird enters or leaves the nest.
+The female lays 4-6 rounded, whitish eggs which hatch after four weeks.

 - Latin Name: Polytelis alexandrae